Recycling Information For 2022

 CONCRETE, BRICK OR RUBBLE a limited amount may also be disposed of at the Public Works garage, but there is no curbside pick-up of this material.
 Residents must show the yard attendants proof of Township residency.

 Includes automotive liquids, chemicals, fuels, household cleaners, paint related products (oil paints), pesticides and solvents.
 These hazardous materials cannot be disposed of with your regular trash.
 The Camden County Division of Environmental Affairs will take your hazardous materials.
-Please check their website @ www.camdencounty.com or call (856) 858-5241 for their 2020 disposal locations and drop-off dates.
+Propane tanks up to 25 pounds will be accepted.
+Helium/Oxygen tanks of any kid are NOT accepted.
+They must go back to the vendor.
+Please check their website @ www.camdencounty.com or call (856) 858-5241 for their 2022 disposal locations and drop-off dates.
 One will be held in Gloucester Township @ Camden County College.

 WATER BASED LATEX PAINT-ONLY